dtlyeung/Timed-Quiz-with-Highscores/README.md

 ## Project Description

-This application is a quiz about basic development questions.
+This project was built for the University of Toronto School of Continuing Education Coding Bootcamp.This application is a quiz about basic development questions.
 There is a timer of 60 seconds, which is used to calculate the final score of the user based on their ability to answer the questions correctly and within the time limit.
-The score is then recorded in local storage to create a leaderboard of users.
+The score is then recorded in local storage to create a leaderboard based on the scores of different quiz takers.

 This application was built with:
   - HTML